 - 1. Encyclopedia and Methodology.
 General Methodology.
 The true nature of theology as distinguished from the sciences and from philosophy.
 Survey of the different branches of theological study.
 Special consideration of the chief branches, with notes on their literature.
 Junior class, 2 lectures per week.
 (Schaller.) - 2.
 Hermeneutics.
 History and method of exegesis.
-Combined with N. T. exegesis.
+Second semester, one period per week (in place of Encyclopedia).
 (Schaller.)